Kirsten & Marie

 Imagine walking down the aisle of an old Gothic church.
 The air is filled with the sound of polyphonic melodies sung by two young girls.
 Gently, one is playing chromatic chord shifts on a nylon string guitar.
 They are twins.

 A lot has happened since.
 In 2012 they released their debut album Newspeak which was fully orchestrated with violins, pianos, percussion and drums.
-During Aske Zidore’s production of the album huge string arrangements, real-world samples and more a were added to Newspeak.
-On one of the songs Kirsten’s budgie bird sings backing vocals and on others there are Strauss Mash-ups, just to name a few examples.
-All adding to the unique sound of Newspeak.
+During Aske Zidore’s production of the album, huge string arrangements, real-world samples and more diverse elements were layered in: on one of the songs, Kirsten’s budgie bird sings backing vocals, and on others there are Strauss mash-ups, just to name a few, all adding to the unique sound of Newspeak.